DanielDagnino/pytorch_examples/README.md

 # Pytorch examples
-Here I leave some examples that maybe are useful for someone who is starting learning to use Pytorch.
+Here I leave some examples that maybe are useful for someone who is starting learning Pytorch.

 For an explanation of the 4classes classifier you can visit https://www.kaggle.com/danieldagnino/training-a-classifier-with-pytorch